On this page:

 Dividends to all creditors are adjusted to ensure that all creditors are paid the same dividend rate.

 4.3 If the asset is repossessed at some time during the debt agreement, all parties need to appreciate that the debtor’s expenses may then become less than those disclosed at the time that the proposal was made.
-The debtor may have more income available to pay towards the debt agreement—allowing the debt agreement to be paid out by the debtor in advance of the original schedule for payment.
+The debtor may have more income available to pay towards the debt agreement—allowing the debt agreement to be paid out by the debtor in advance of the original schedule for payment or enabling a variation of the agreement to increase the amount offered by the debtor as long as the variation proposal percentage does not exceed the prescribed percentage under the Act.

 4.4 A debt agreement administrator must make their own assessment of the amount in respect of which a secured creditor is entitled to participate in a debt agreement.
 The administrator should not merely accept the debtor’s figures, the amounts disclosed on a secured creditor’s claim and vote form (CAV) or the DA team determination in respect of a (CAV).
 However, an administrator should have due regard to this information, together with any additional information obtained by the administrator.